regebro/xmldiff2/CONTRIBUTING.rst

 Implementation details
 ----------------------

-xmldiff2 is based on `"Change Detection in Hierarchically StructuredS Information"`<http://ilpubs.stanford.edu/115/1/1995-46.pdf>
+xmldiff is based on `"Change Detection in Hierarchically StructuredS Information"`<http://ilpubs.stanford.edu/115/1/1995-46.pdf>
 by Sudarshan S. Chawathe, Anand Rajaraman, Hector Garcia-Molina, and Jennifer Widom, 1995.
-It's not necessary to read and understand that paper in all it's details to help with xmldiff2, but if you want to improve the actual diffing algorithm it is certainly helpful.
+It's not necessary to read and understand that paper in all it's details to help with xmldiff, but if you want to improve the actual diffing algorithm it is certainly helpful.